Page last updated May 2, 2021|

 A false-color image (as usual) of planetary nebula NGC 2440 and its white dwarf.

-After the outer layers of the star are ejected, the mass of the remaining material is usually too small to provide enough pressure to maintain nuclear temperatures in the hydrogen burning shell, and the remnant star rapidly contracts to form a white dwarf -- a star with a mass similar to the Sun, but a diameter similar to that of the Earth -- such as the one seen nearn the center of the planetary nebula above.
-This particular white dwarf has one of the highest surface temperatures ever observed -- more than 200,000 degrees Celsius, or over 30 times hotter than the Sun.
-Old white dwarfs, which have had time to cool to more moderate temperatures, are thousands of times fainter than the Sun; but in recently formed white dwarfs, such as the one above, the high temperature more than makes up for their small size, and this particular white dwarf is actually 250 times brighter than the Sun.
+After the outer layers of the star are ejected the mass of the remaining material is usually too small to provide enough pressure to maintain nuclear temperatures in the hydrogen burning shell, and the remnant star rapidly contracts to form a white dwarf (a star with a mass similar to the Sun, but a diameter similar to that of the Earth) such as the one seen nearn the center of the planetary nebula above.
+That white dwarf has one of the highest surface temperatures ever observed: more than 200,000 Kelvins, or over 30 times hotter than the Sun.
+Old white dwarfs, which have had time to cool to more moderate temperatures, are thousands of times fainter than the Sun; but in recently formed white dwarfs such as the one pictured above the high temperature more than makes up for their small size, and that white dwarf is 250 times brighter than the Sun.

-A NASA artwork, purporting to represent the relative size and appearance of Sirius A and B. At ten thousand Kelvins, Sirius A is white hot, while at twenty-five thousand Kelvins, Sirius B is beyond white-hot, giving off more blue light than other visible wavelengths, and far more ultraviolet radiation than visible light (even Sirius A has the peak of its radiation well into the ultraviolet region).
-Sirius B gives off 40 times more radiation per square foot than Sirius B, but is nearly two hundred times smaller, so that Sirius A is ten thousand times brighter.
+A NASA artistic representation purporting to represent the relative size and appearance of Sirius A and B. At ten thousand Kelvins, Sirius A is white hot, while at twenty-five thousand Kelvins Sirius B is beyond white-hot, giving off more blue light than other visible wavelengths and far more ultraviolet radiation than visible light (even Sirius A has the peak of its radiation well into the ultraviolet region).
+Sirius B gives off 40 times more radiation per square foot than Sirius B, but is nearly two hundred times smaller, so Sirius A is ten thousand times brighter.
 The relative sizes of the two stars are not shown to scale.
-If they were, Sirius B would be a dot too small to see; instead, the intensity of its radiation is simulated by showing it larger than it would actually appear, if its disk could be imaged.
+If they were, Sirius B would be a dot too small to see; instead, the intensity of its radiation is simulated by showing it larger than it would actually appear if its disk could be imaged.
 (G. Bacon, ESA, NASA, HubbleSite)